-A room of an offender rehabilitation facility Strengthening Function of Offender Rehabilitation Facilities and Securing a Variety of Housing To enhance treatment for inmates who have difficulty leading independent lives, such as the elderly, the disabled, or those dependent on drugs, the Ministry has striven since 2011 to secure a variety of places that can accept these inmates using housing managed by NPOs (self-reliance support homes) in addition to stationing officials with professional qualifications in the fields of welfare and psychology fields and strengthening the ability of offender rehabilitation facilities to accept inmates.
+A room of an offender rehabilitation facility Strengthening Function of Offender Rehabilitation Facilities and Securing a Variety of Housing To enhance treatment for inmates who have difficulty leading independent lives, such as the elderly, the disabled, or those dependent on drugs, the Ministry has stationed officials with professional qualifications in the fields such as welfare or psychology, etc. to strengthen the ability of offender rehabilitation facilities to accept inmates.
+In addition, the Ministry has striven since 2011 to secure a variety of places that can accept inmates using housing managed by NPOs (self-reliance support homes) .